The Vauxhall Corsa-e is a compact, sporty electric car

 Vauxhall Corsa-e Price

-There are two trim levels for the Corsa-e, as follows:
+There are three trim levels for the Corsa-e, as follows:

 And the larger EVs under £30k:

 - Hyundai Kona Electric (39 kWh): from £27,950

 - Kia e-Niro 2 (39 kWh): from £0

 Vauxhall’s online configurator is obviously the best place to decide exactly which features and options you would like.